bruits/maudit/website/content/docs/content.md

 ## Using a content source in pages

-Once a content source is defined, it can be accessed in pages through the `RouteContext#content` property.
+Once a content source is defined, it can be accessed in pages through the `PageContext#content` property.

 ```rs
 use maudit::page::prelude::*;